How to Learn the Freshest French with the Latest News

 France has a wide variety of newspapers to choose from, most of which are available online.

-- There’s also a strong tradition of satirical papers in France, including Le Canard Enchaîné and Charlie Hebdo.
+- There’s also a strong tradition of satirical papers in France, including Le Canard Enchaîné.
 While these might be slightly more difficult to understand, they’re also key to understanding French perspective and humor.

 Of course, you can always find these news sources online, but you may also be able to find physical copies at your local library.
 Take a look!
 When in doubt, ask at a local, international large hotel.
 They often stock international papers for their guests, and you may even be able to source some older copies.